AmabelN/RR_GroupProject/README.md

 ## Usage Instructions

 To run this file, first download all the files.
 Then, render the qmd file to view its output as an HTML file.
-Alternatively, if you do not wish to run it in R, you can download the PDF version to see our output.